mikaelpatel/Arduino-Shell/README.md

  1000,13uO{ooHDooLDT}w
 ```
-Scripts can be defined and executed from both random access memory
+Scripts can be defined and executed from both Random Access Memory
+(SRAM), Electrically Erasable Programmable Read-Only Memory (EEPROM),
-(SRAM) and program memory (PROGMEM).
-The supporting data type
+and Program Memory (PROGMEM).
+The supporting data type `Script` and
-`Script` and macro for string literals `SCRIPT` can be used to define
+macro for string literals `SCRIPT` can be used to define program
-program memory based scripts.
+memory based scripts.
+All named scripts are presistent.
+Variables may
+be written to EEPROM with the operation `z`.
+They are automatically
+restored at startup.

 ## Install